ScalaIO/scala.io_web_main/README.md

 ==========
 * Ensure you have the latest js dependencies: `bower install`
 * Ensure you have the required node tools installed: `npm install`
+* Ensure you have the required ruby gems installed: `bundle install`
 * Build the website : `grunt build`
 * Start working on the website : `grunt server` (with livereload and fs monitoring)
-* Access the watched site from the host : 'http://localhost:4090'
+* Access the watched site from the host : 'http://localhost:4000'

 Deploying the website